 Publicity Rights vs. Privacy Rights in California

 The right of publicity falls into the category of “intellectual property rights” that are protected by both state and federal law.
-Rights of publicity are similar to something known as an invasion of privacy claim, which is a legal claim that seeks to prevent anyone from interfering with your private affairs or disclosing personal information about you to others.
+Rights of publicity are similar to something known as an invasion of privacy claim, which is a legal claim that seeks to prevent anyone from interfering with your personal communications or disclosing personal information about you to others.

 There are important differences between publicity rights and privacy rights.
 For instance, an individual’s publicity rights include their image, photo, name, voice, and likeness, while an individual’s privacy rights typically extend to their name or likeness.
 Additionally, publicity rights are usually limited to uses that involve advertisements or sales from which the defendant derives a commercial benefit.